 The ancient art of Meditation

-The Sri Chinmoy Centre offers free introductory meditation classes to the general public; over the past ten years over 3,000 people have come to our classes and learned how to still their minds and center themselves through meditation.
+The Sri Chinmoy Centre offers free introductory meditation classes to the general public; over the past twenty years, thousands of people have come to our classes and learned how to still their minds and center themselves through meditation.

 We regularly give free introductory courses in Dublin, and now and then in Cork and Galway.
 If you can't get to those classes, it still might be worth getting in touch with us on our contact form, as we can definitely travel if there are enough people to hold a class.